- Download our Moving to Paris Guide (PDF)

 In addition to the RER system, there are many suburban train lines (Transilien) departing from the main train stations.

 Paris has a well-developed bus network, interconnecting all suburban areas.
-Bus routes are numbered and buses usually run from 6.30am to 9.30pm, some lines also run till midnight.
+Bus routes are numbered, and buses usually run from 6.30am to 9.30pm, though some lines also run till midnight.
 Although buses cover a wider area than the Metro, they have to contend with traffic and can take considerably longer to reach their intended destination.

-Night buses, known as Noctilien, usually operate hourly between 12.30am and 5.30am and every 30 minutes over weekends.
+Night buses, known as Noctilien, typically operate hourly between 12.30am and 5.30am and every 30 minutes over weekends.
 Most of the lines leave from Place du Châtelet and serve the main Metro and RER stations as well as major streets.

 Taxis and ride-sharing services in Paris

 Taxis in Paris are comparatively cheap and easy to hail on the street.
 They are visible by the sign on the roof of the car, which is lit up if they are vacant.
 There are also numerous taxi stations throughout the city, and they can be booked ahead of time over the phone.
 Expats should be aware that the meter may start running from the moment the taxi driver heads to the pick-up point.

 Ride-sharing services such as Uber are readily available in Paris.
 These can be a particularly helpful option for expats who can't speak French, as they lower the risk of miscommunication with drivers.

 Paris has become a cyclist-friendly city, and cyclists are generally respected on the road.
 The city’s Velib bicycle hire scheme has made over 20,000 bicycles available at hire points across the city.
 A bicycle can be picked up at one point in the city and returned to another.
 Bicycles can be hired for a day or a week, allowing for an unlimited number of journeys during that time.
 More recently, the scheme has expanded to include electric bikes in an attempt to encourage a broader demographic to take up the more environmentally friendly option.